- Where Should I Let My Customers Use the Open Pricing Functionality?

 It will add a column named Open Pricing to your shop’s WooCommerce > All Products page.

-- If your shop has multiple currencies enabled, you may choose to enable Name Your Price functionality for all currencies or in the default shop currency only.
-Select the relevant option for the Advanced: Multicurrency (Currency Switcher) module (set through this module).
+8. If your shop has multiple currencies enabled, you may choose to enable the Name Your Price functionality for all currencies or in the default shop currency only.
+Select the relevant option for the Advanced: Multicurrency (Currency Switcher) plugin (set through this plugin).

-- If your module is showing incompatibility issues with other plugins or modules, try enabling the Advanced: Price Changes option.
+10. If your plugin is showing incompatibility issues with other plugins, try enabling the Advanced: Price Changes option.

-The options for enabling the Open Pricing for the Product Bundles are present in the ‘Product Bundles’ section of the WooCommerce Product Open Pricing (Name Your Price) module.
+The options for enabling the Open Pricing for the Product Bundles are present in the ‘Product Bundles’ section of the WooCommerce Product Open Pricing (Name Your Price) plugin.

 Save changes once you have made the required changes in settings.
 With this, you will be able to apply open pricing features for your product bundles.